-The EFLI algorithm realizes a set-covering pattern of abduction.
-Set-covering abduction operates on set of effects, a set of causes, and a relationship between the two sets that specifies which causes can possibly explain which effects (as in our relation X).
-The task is to find a subset of the possible causes that is both internally consistent (some causes might be incompatible with each other, as in our relation I), minimal in some sense, and explains all of the effects.
+Set-covering abduction operates on set of effects, a set of causes, and a relationship between the two sets that specifies which causes can possibly explain which effects.
+The task is to find a subset of the possible causes that is both internally consistent (some causes might be incompatible with each other), minimal in some sense, and explains all of the effects.
 Reggia et al. (1983) give an early example of this approach, although in that work, no possible causes were incompatible.
 It is clear that EFLI is a kind of set-covering abduction algorithm, though it is more directly influenced by the hypothesis assembly approach of Bylander et al. (1991).
 However, EFLI adds pragmatic concerns by preferring hypotheses that more significantly surpass their rivals in terms of plausibility, and by establishing a minimum plausibility threshold η .

 Probabilistic abduction involves finding the most probable set of propositions (one from each variable of interest) given some evidence.
 This set of propositions is said to explain the evidence (Pearl, 1987).
-Pearl refers to this process as both belief revision and abductive inference (Pearl,
+Pearl refers to this process as both belief revision and abductive inference (Pearl, 1994).
+Poole (1993) connects probabilistic abduction and logic-based abduction.